 Some experts claim that by using whole wheat flour the whole time one is cultivating the initial starter, other organisms will continue to be introduced too, as whole grains are a source for many different microorganisms.
 But we’re aiming for the culture of the yeast and lactobacillus bacteria, so we don’t want to introduce too many others along with that.
 Hence, the white flour feedings.

 The whole sourdough starter process will take a week to mature.
 The initial mix may take 1-3 days to begin bubbling.
 If the starter does nothing by the third day, throw it out and start over.
 Be aware that certain grinders make the flour too hot, killing the yeasts.
 My Vitamix grinds 3 cups of wheat berries in a minute and a half, but the flour became quite warm to the touch.
-So I used frozen wheat berries that I store in the freezer to resolve that issue.
+So I use frozen wheat berries, to resolve that issue.
 Check Mike’s page on trouble-shooting, for other potential issues, if things go awry.

 After culturing this starter for a week, it will make a scant cup or so of starter.
 After it gets “fed”, half is refrigerated for the next project, and half is used to make a loaf of bread.